Free Vedic Astrology Tool

 Enter Date & Location

-Abhijit Muhurat (also written as Abhijit Muhurta) is the most universally auspicious time period recognized in Vedic astrology and the Hindu panchang system.
-Unlike most muhurats that depend on a complex interplay of Tithi, Nakshatra, Yoga, Karana, and planetary positions, Abhijit Muhurat is based purely on one constant: the solar noon - the moment the Sun reaches its highest point in the sky.
+Abhijit Muhurat, also spelled Abhijit Muhurta, is one of the most widely trusted auspicious periods in Vedic astrology and the Hindu panchang.
+Most muhurats depend on a mix of Tithi, Nakshatra, Yoga, Karana, and planetary positions, but Abhijit rests on a single fixed point: solar noon, when the Sun reaches its highest position in the sky.

-The word "Abhijit" means "victorious" or "one who has completely conquered" in Sanskrit.
-It is derived from "abhi" (towards/over) and "jita" (conquered/won).
-This name reflects the belief that the Sun at its zenith - at maximum strength - imparts a quality of victory and success to any new endeavour initiated during this time.
+The Sanskrit word "Abhijit" means "victorious," built from "abhi" (towards, over) and "jita" (conquered, won).
+The name reflects an old belief that the Sun at its peak strength lends a quality of victory to whatever is started during this time.

 How Abhijit Muhurat is Calculated